Lesson plans and ideas

 Use this activity at elementary level upwards, either as a warmer or as a practice activity for forming yes/no questions, reported questions or narrative tenses.

-How to Use Cartoons and Comics in TEFL
+How to Use Authentic and Graded Materials Effectively in TEFL